huggingface/blog/autoformer.md

 |:--:|:--:| :--:| :--:| :--:|  :--:|  :--:|
 |`Traffic` 	| **0.876** | 1.046 | 0.924 | 1.131  | 0.910 | 0.969 |

 As one can observe, the [vanilla Transformer](https://huggingface.co/docs/transformers/model_doc/time_series_transformer) which we introduced last year gets the best results.
 Secondly, multivariate forecasts are typically _worse_ than the univariate ones, the reason being the difficulty in estimating the cross-series correlations/relationships.
 The additional variance added by the estimates often harms the resulting forecasts or the model learns spurious correlations.
-We refer to [this paper](https://openreview.net/forum?id=GpW327gxLTF) for further reading.
+Recent papers like (CrossFormer)[https://openreview.net/forum?id=vSVLM2j9eie] (ICLR 23) and (CARD)[https://arxiv.org/abs/2305.12095] try to address this problem Transformer models.
 Multivariate models tend to work well when trained on a lot of data.
 However, when one compares univariate models with multivariate models, especially on smaller open datasets, the univariate models give better metrics.
 By comparing the linear model with equivalent-sized univariate transformers or in fact any other neural univariate model, one will typically get better performance.

-We also observe that the vanilla Univariate Transformer still performs best here.
+We also observe that the vanilla univariate Transformer still performs best here.